PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

  - Previous.
 If any mandatory field was failed to enter, the button becomes non-pressable.
 If mandatory fields are correct, takes to the previous page.
 When in general settings, the button does not take anywhere.
  - Next.
 If any mandatory field was failed to enter, the button becomes non-pressable.
 If mandatory fields are correct, takes to he next page.
  - Finish.
 Non pressable until all the pages mandatory fields are input correctly.
 When all mandatory fields are input correctly, takes to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.

+# Size, weight, and group access

+## Call to action

+A call to action button at the top right is displayed:

+ - Cancel
+Pressing the button redirects to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.

+## Columns

+Input fields only accept numbers, when trying to add any other symbols, and trying to proceed to next page, an alert is prompted showing:
+"TECHNICAL ERROR:
+Details:
+Error thrown: [object Object]
+Text status: error"
+And an option to press "Ok".

+ - Maximum package width (cm) an input field, has a tooltip: "Mazimum width managed by this carrier.
+Set the value to "0", or leave this field blank to ignore.
+The value must be an integer."
+ - Maximum package height (cm) an input field, has a tooltip: "Maximum height managed by this carrier.
+Set the value to "0", or leave this field blank to ignore.
+The value must be an integer."
+ - Maximum package depth (cm) an input field, has a tooltip: "Maximum height managed by this carrier.
+Set the value to "0", or leave this field blank to ignore.
+The value must be an integer."
+ - Maximum package weight (Kg) an input field, has a tooltip: "Maximum height managed by this carrier.
+Set the value to "0", or leave this field blank to ignore."
+ - Group access, displays the ID and group name in a table, all of them have a checkmark on the left, by default Vistor, guest and customer has checkmarks checked.
+A tooltip is displayed: "Mark the groups that are allowed access to this carrier."
+     - Group name, if this field id checkmarked, all the fields get checkmarked or checkmark gets removed.
+     - Visitor
+     - Guest
+     - Customer

+## Call to action

+ - Previous.
+If any mandatory field was failed to enter, the button becomes non-pressable.
+If mandatory fields are correct, takes to the previous page.
+When in general settings, the button does not take anywhere.
+ - Next.
+If any mandatory field was failed to enter, the button becomes non-pressable.
+If mandatory fields are correct, takes to he next page.
+ - Finish.
+Non pressable until all the pages mandatory fields are input correctly.
+When all mandatory fields are input correctly, takes to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.